 Here are four reasons why you’re not broken, but a work in progress:

 1. You were born whole: Look into the eyes of a child, and you’ll see no signs of self-judgement.
 They are in their purest state because no part of them believes that they are broken.
 At that stage, we instinctively know that we are born whole, and we’ll continue to be whole for the rest of our lives.
-There is an infinite vibrational field of energy of love in us, created and shaped by a Higher Power, that is always accessible to us.
-When you access it, you’ll realize that everything you need lies within you, despite what society has conditioned you to think.
+When you access your natural strengths, you’ll realize that everything you need lies within you, despite what society has conditioned you to think.

 2. Your flaws make you human: Everyone has a light and a dark side to them.
 The duality of human nature has been recognized since the earliest civilizations.
 We’re all capable of heroic acts, and acts of kindness, but we’re also just as capable of committing atrocious crimes.
 Acceptance of this universal truth will open the door to self-awareness and allow decision-making that handles our dark side with a sense of responsibility and compassion.